close icon

 The primary goals for most business owners are profits and cash flows.
 So, it can seem strange that such huge revenue based valuations are placed on Software-as-a-Service (SaaS) companies, when the majority of them are currently not profitable.
 However, when you understand the life cycle of SaaS companies, it all starts to make sense.

-Our team at Nash has extensive experience in business advisory.
-Read on to find out more about how we can help you get the most from selling a business.
+Our team at Nash has extensive business advisory experience.
+Read on to find out more about how we can help you get the most from selling an IT or SaaS business.

 Understanding the life cycle of SaaS companies